-[ back to top ]What does the program cost?Tuition for the 2012–2013 academic year is $26,100, with semester fees of $250.
-Federal financial aid is available through the FAFSA and Stafford Loans.Are there teaching fellowships available?Every semester two to four graduate candidates will be selected for teaching fellowships.Is housing provided?There are no graduate dormitories.
+[ back to top ]What does the program cost?See the total approximate cost for this 60-credit program.Are there teaching fellowships available?Every semester two to four graduate candidates will be selected for teaching fellowships.Is housing provided?There are no graduate dormitories.
 Graduate candidates are responsible for their own housing.

 Frequently Asked Questions